micshar92/micshar92.github.io/README.md

 I'm glad you asked.
 Here are my Udemy and otherwise certificates:

-- <a href="https://technicalwriterhq.com/wp-content/uploads/2023/02/Michael-S.pdf">Technical Writer HQ certification</a> (see "Work Samples" below for links to coursework)
+- <a href="https://technicalwriterhq.com/wp-content/uploads/2023/02/Michael-S.pdf" class="link">Technical Writer HQ certification</a> (see "Work Samples" below for links to coursework)

-- <a href="_blank">DITA XML certification from Scriptorium, makers of oXygen XML</a>
+- <a href="_blank" class="link">DITA XML certification from Scriptorium, makers of oXygen XML</a>

-- <a href="https://www.udemy.com/certificate/UC-f5cd2fee-e0ec-4cff-b94c-b424b8bbf212/">Writing with Flair (New Edition)</a>
+- <a href="https://www.udemy.com/certificate/UC-f5cd2fee-e0ec-4cff-b94c-b424b8bbf212/" class="link">Writing with Flair (New Edition)</a>

-- <a href="https://www.udemy.com/certificate/UC-f90ba1f0-10dd-458f-b6d9-a2420e93738a/">Git and GitHub for Writers</a>
+- <a href="https://www.udemy.com/certificate/UC-f90ba1f0-10dd-458f-b6d9-a2420e93738a/" class="link">Git and GitHub for Writers</a>

 - Project Management Fundamentals